juangelgomez/juangelgomez/README.md

 - 💞️ I’m looking to collaborate on App development

 - 📫 How to reach me juangel.gomez@gmail.com
-- ⚡ Fun fact: I like music, I enjoy mi time playing guitar for hours
+- ⚡ Fun fact: I like music, I enjoy my time playing guitar for hours

 <!---
 juangelgomez/juangelgomez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.